CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

-In Lemma \ref{prop:existence_Type1subg} , we show that any $W \in \WW_{p,k}; k \geq 3$ such that $G_W$ is connected and not a special cluster, has a Type I subgraph.
+In Lemma \ref{prop:existence_Type1subg}, we show that any $W \in \WW_{p,k}; k \geq 3$ such that $G_W$ is connected but $W$ is not a special sentence, has a Type I subgraph.
 3pt \textbf{Step III:} Finally, to prove Proposition \ref{lemma: Bpl general}, we show that if a sentence $W$ has a Type I subgraph, then